Perineal Massage During Pregnancy

-What Is Perineal Massage?
+What is a Perineal Massage?

 Located between the anus and vagina, the perineum is a muscle used heavily at the time of delivery.
 During childbirth, this region suffers heavy damage and is stretched or even torn.
 There are even times when your doctor may have to perform a procedure called an episiotomy.
 This is where the doctor helps deliver a child by cutting the perineum.
-The tearing of this muscle is excruciatingly painful.
+The tearing of this muscle is quite painful.

 A perineum massage is used to help slowly relax the perineum muscle, so, it helps increase the muscle flexibility and durability, this can help avoid the need to rip the muscle during childbirth.
 This massage is strongly recommended for women because it speeds up recovery after the delivery.

-Benefits Of Perineal Massage In Pregnancy
+Benefits of a Perineal Massage in Pregnancy

 Doctors recommend the perineal massage for normal delivery due to the numerous benefits it can have on the recovery process.
-The host of benefits from the massage include:

 - The massage increases fluidity in the muscles which helps make childbirth less painful

-- It is known to help the suppleness of the lower cervix region which in turn helps speed up the recovery time after the delivery.
+- It is known to help the suppleness of the lower cervix region, which in turn helps speed up the recovery time after the delivery.

-- The movement of the entire region around the perineum becomes less rigid and in turn, helps movement and blood circulation.
+- The movement of the entire region around the perineum becomes less rigid and, in turn, helps movement and blood circulation.

-- The tissues in the region become softer and more flexible helping ease the delivery while preserving the muscle.
+- The tissues in the region become softer and more flexible, helping ease the delivery while preserving the muscle.

 - It reduces the chances that you will need an episiotomy.